The Bankrate promise

 - Profitability: If your company has high revenue but high expenses, it may not have a lot of free cash to make payments on a new debt.
 Higher profit makes a company a less risky borrower.

 Some lenders will try to charge an upfront fee when you apply for a loan.
-You may be able to negotiate this fee away, but it’s often better to avoid lenders that charge this fee.
+You may be able to negotiate this fee away, but it’s often better to avoid lenders charging it.

 Origination fees are common on term loans and other large loans.
 They’re a percentage of the borrowed amount, often between 2 percent and 5 percent.